jenlee-tech/MyReads-Project/README.md

-# MyReads Project by Jennifer Lee
+# MyReads: A Book Lending App by Jennifer Lee

 ## Project Overview: